gethyn1/do-less/README.md

 5. Use `/* Magic number */` when adding integer styles to modify element alignment.
 It makes for a quick reference when updating in the future.

 6. Write as much documentation and comments as possible to make the purpose of your code obvious.

+## Templating

+Templates are compiled using Mozilla's [Nunjucks](https://mozilla.github.io/nunjucks/) templating language.
+All view files are stored in the `src/views` directory.

+## Icons

+To include icons as an svg sprite at the top of each page, set `config.js` to compile the icon sprite to the `src/partials` directory.
+The sprite can then be included as a Nunjucks partial.